DIBO7/spellmaster/README.md

 * .pdf files (yes, thats right!)

 **NOTE: The 'main' branch automatically deploys to heroku.
 So developing within a new/another branch is adviced.**

+---
+Here is the mockup of the main page (open to changes though!)

 ![SpellMaster Prototyped Main Page](/screen.png)